paddelcourt/llm-sport-commentator/README.md

 ```
 python frontend.py
 ```

-Make sure to also export your openai key to the environemtn
+Make sure to also export your openai key to the environment

 ```
 export OPENAI_API_KEY="your_api_key_here"
 ```

+The prompts for the audio generation and text narration can be changed in [app.py](https://github.com/paddelcourt/llm_sport_commentator/blob/main/app.py)

 # Gratitude